East Asia·Japan·Updated April 29, 2026

 What scams target tourists in Kanazawa?

-The most frequently reported tourist scams in Kanazawa are Accommodation Overbooking During Peak Seasons, Fake Kinpaku (Gold Leaf) Products, Misleading Crab Season Souvenirs and Restaurant Menus, with 1 classified as high severity.
+The most frequently reported tourist scams in Kanazawa are Fake Kinpaku (Gold Leaf) Products, Misleading Crab Season Souvenirs and Restaurant Menus, Accommodation Overbooking During Peak Seasons.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Beijing and Kyoto.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Kanazawa?